 Muller’s defeat irritates him.
 He appeals instantly to a beer court, which, after consuming a number of eggnogs, rejects his appeal, condemns him to pay for the drinks and orders him to deliver within three beer minutes a beer speech on the text, “The immortality of June bugs and their importance in the outcome of the Greco-Turkish war.”

-19th century articles by English or American travellers describe the clubs and their customs.
-These are easy to find for anyone interested.
-Within the confines of this essay, this second news report, in 1892 in Philadelphia, gives a fuller sense of it.
-The story points out that the standard bieryunge was usually, but not always, benign, and students engaged in other competitive beer drinking, too.
+Reports by English or American travellers in the period also describe the clubs and their customs.
+This news report, in 1892 in Philadelphia, gives that perspective.
+The story noted that the standard bieryunge was usually, but not always, benign, and students engaged in other competitive beer drinking, too.

-In the latter, some of the quantities consumed rivalled or even exceeded what the two brewers did in Union Hill, NJ (see my previous post) – hard to believe but apparently true.
-Unusually in such accounts, the brand of beer for one of the contests is mentioned: Schiefferdecker.
-The founder was a Bavarian who had relocated to northern Germany, near Konigsberg, now Kalingrad.
+The quantities consumed here rivalled or exceeded what two brewers accomplished in Union Hill, New Jersey (see my previous post) – it’s all hard to believe but apparently true.
+Unusually in such accounts, the brand of beer was mentioned, here Schiefferdecker.
+The founder was a Bavarian who had relocated to northern Germany, near Konigsberg, now called Kalingrad.

 There he built one of the largest breweries in the north.
-This suggests to me the local market was inclining away from North German top-fermented specialties in favour of Bavarian-style and other lagers, a trend that finally dominated brewing world-wide.
+It suggests to me the local market was inclining away from North German top-fermented beer, in favour of lager, a trend that finally dominated brewing world-wide.
 See this German account of the brewery, and this one in English.

-It seems the clubs mostly sang songs.
-Perhaps at this remove one gets a distorted view of their character, as university couldn’t have been one long carouse.
-After all Germany was far from unsophisticated in the arts and sciences… The mug must have been left behind so students could graduate and follow their chosen calling.
-The last-mentioned account hints at this when it refers to senior students who had left their club and were writing exams.
+It seems the beer clubs mostly sang songs.
+Perhaps at this remove one gets a distorted view of them, as university life couldn’t have been one long carouse.
+After all Germany was far from unsophisticated in the arts and sciences.

-Many reading will think of fraternity life in North America.
-I’m not that knowledgeable on frats so can’t offer even the beginnings of a comparison, but suspect there were more differences than similarities.
+Some reading will think of fraternity life in North America.
+I’m not that knowledgeable on frats so can’t suggest a comparison; I suspect there were more differences than similarities.

 Note re image: The image above is from a painting by Georg Mühlberg and is believed in the public domain.
 It was sourced from this Wikipedia entry on the Bierjunge.
 All intellectual property in the image belongs solely to the lawful owner, as applicable.
 Image used for educational and historical purposes.
 All feedback welcomed.